SARNIA’S WAR FALLEN: WHERE THEY CALLED HOME

 Biographical information for each fallen soldier was taken from

 The Sarnia War Remembrance Project.
-2020.
+(4th Edition) 2025.

 Author: Tom Slater Editors: Tom St. Amand and Lou Giancarlo

-Information on the address of each fallen soldier was also found at the Lambton County Archives, the Sarnia Public Library, Library and Archives Canada, and The Streets of Sarnia Project.
-Authors: Randy Evans and Tom St. Amand
+Information on the address of each fallen soldier is also found at the Lambton

 FOR MORE INFORMATION ON SARNIA-LAMBTON VETERAN AND FALLEN SOLDIERS

-The Sarnia War Remembrance Project (3rd Edition) Tom Slater
+The Sarnia War Remembrance Project (4th Edition) Tom Slater November 2025

-PDF available free at;
+PDF available free at three websites:

-Lambton Museums website;
+a) Lambton Museums website

 https://www.lambtonmuseums.ca/en/lambton-county-archives/resources/Documents/Tom-Slater-The-Sarnia-War-Remembrance-Project-compressed.pdf

-The Sarnia Historical Society
+c) The Sarnia Historical Society

 Valour Remembered: Sarnia-Lambton War Stories Tom Slater and Tom St. Amand